SSIEK-unimelb/comp30019-proj/README.md

 <p align="center">
   <img src="Images/EvaluationReport/GenreChart.png" width="600">
 </p>
 The participant demographics are a good fit to our target audience, especially in the age range and favourite genres.
-When analysing the responses, it was seen that more experienced (in game experience and by genre) players found the game to be relatively easy (usually due to their overuse of the crossbow), whereas less experienced players rated the game as being harder.
-Ideally, we wanted the game to be challenging even for players who are experienced and play a lot of stealth/puzzle games, so some changes needed to be made.
+When analysing the responses, it was seen that more experienced (gaming AND genre experience) players found the game to be relatively easy (usually due to their overuse of the crossbow), whereas less experienced players rated the game as being harder (usually due to mechanics and concepts being unclear/poorly explained in-game).
+Ideally, we wanted the game to be challenging even for players who are experienced and play a lot of stealth/puzzle games, but not impossible for new players to understand.

 **Methodology**